Yubico/arkg-rfc/pqarkg-h.md

 This disrupts any algebraic relationship between `b` and `tau`, thus preventing the subordinate party from extracting the private seed `sk` by a malicious choice of `b`.

-The new argument to the PRF is however not `b` directly, but a blinded public key `pk^b_Delta`incorporating the blinding factor `b`.
+The new argument mixed into the PRF is however not `b` directly, but a blinded public key `pk^b_Delta`incorporating the blinding factor `b`.
 This enables the subordinate party to prove to an external auditor that a public key was generated using pqARKG-H without having to disclose `b`.